 According to Sax, the at-home molecular and antigen tests are about as accurate as the ones you’d get in person.
 Daniel Larremore, an assistant professor of computer science at the University of Colorado Boulder who has published papers on the statistics of COVID spread, says that despite their potential for false negatives, at-home antigen tests are especially valuable.
 “They’re particularly useful for identifying when somebody has a high viral load, which happens during the middle part of the infection when you are most infectious to other people,” he says.

 These tests are not without flaws, though.
-The cost — some are covered by insurance but many require an up-front payment of at least $100 — is prohibitive, and the waiting times for PCR tests are as long or longer than their in-person equivalents.
-With the emergence of the highly contagious Delta variant, demand for at-home tests has skyrocketed, and it’s often difficult to find them in stock.
-The Biden administration recently announced a plan to make home tests more affordable and widely available by the end of the year.
+For PCR tests, the cost — some are covered by insurance but many require an up-front payment — is prohibitive, and the waiting times are as long or longer than their in-person equivalents.
 Ideally, Sax says the entire population would have access to low-cost rapid tests that they could take on a regular basis to stop the virus’s spread.
 If you want to try an at-home test, the kits below have EUAs and include detailed instructions on collecting your sample (via nose swab or saliva) and how to return the kit to the lab (if applicable).